thindil/steamsky/bin/doc/MODDING.md

 ### Removing an existing attribute
 * In *game.dat* file: Just delete the selected attribute entry.
-* In own file: Append new line with tag `remove` which have attribute `name` set to `attribute` and value with name of attribute which will be removed.
+* In own file: Append new line with tag `remove` and attribute `name` set to `attribute` and value with name of attribute which will be removed.

 ## Skills

 ### General information
-* Open the *game.dat* file in the *data* directory to add/remove/change skills, or even better, create a new file in the modifications directory.
+* Open the *game.dat* file in the *data* directory to add/remove/change skills, or even better, create a new file in the modifications' directory.
 * Each skill starts with tag `skill`.
 * Attribute `name` is the name of the selected skill.
 * Attribute `attribute` is the name of the character's attribute (must be defined